Mass Readings for November, 2017

 I have other sheep that do not belong to this fold.
 I must bring them also, and they will listen to my voice.
 So there will be one flock, one shepherd.
 For this reason the Father loves me, because I lay down my life in order to take it up again.
 No one takes it from me, but I lay it down of my own accord.
 I have power to lay it down, and I have power to take it up again.
 I have received this command from my Father.”

 Saint Lawrence O’Toole

-Lorcan Ua Tuathail (1128-1180) from Castledermot, Co Kildare, was educated in the Abbey of Glendalough, where he became a monk, and then (at the age of 26) Abbot in 1154.
-He was elected Archbishop of Dublin in 1162, and held that office at the time of the Norman invasion of Ireland in 1169.
+Lorcan Ua Tuathail (1128-1180) from Castledermot, Co Kildare, was educated in the Abbey of Glendalough, where he became Abbot at the age of 26 in 1154.
+He was elected Archbishop of Dublin in 1162, and was in office at the time of the Norman invasion of Ireland in 1169.
 Lorcán was a religious reformer, striving to make the Irish Church reflect the universal Church and strengthen the bonds between the Irish Church and Rome.
-There was appalling poverty in Dublin at the time and each day Lorcán fed the poor of the city in his own home.
-He established care centres for the children who had been abandoned by their parents or who were orphaned in the city.
-Since the native Irish, the Vikings and the Normans all respected him as a man of total honour and integrity, he mediated with the Normans to keep the peace during and after the invasion.
-Lorcan travelled to France in 1170, intending to broker a peace between King Henry II and an Irish King, Rory O’Connor, but on landing in Normandy he fell ill and died the Abbey of St. Victor at Eu.
+There was appalling poverty in Dublin at the time and each day Lorcán fed the poor of the city in his home.
+He also established care centres for the children who had been abandoned by their parents or who were orphaned in the city.
+He mediated with the Normans during and after the invasion, since the native Irish, the Vikings andthe Normans all respected him as a man of total honour and integrity.
+Lorcan travelled to France in 1170, intending to broker a peace between King Henry II and an Irish King, Rory O’Connor, but on landing in Normandy he fell ill and died the Abbey of St. Victor at Eu..

 15 November, 2017.
 Wednesday, Week 32